Fiserv/tenants-doc/faq.md

 ### What do you mean by Available services & Popular services?
   * Available service means the range of the service/facilities the product provides.
-  * Popular service means the frequently usd/demanded service/facilities of the product.
+  * Popular service means the frequently used/demanded service/facilities of the product.

 ### How and where can Tenants provide tags for their product? is it in GitHub?
-  * You can request it to be added via Github Ticket.
+  * You can request it to be added via Github Issue ticket.
 However, most of our `beta` tenants refer to experiment products with documentation and APIs revolving around new AI or innovation trends rather than just products whose documentation are still WIP.

-### How can Tenants administer the GitHub repository?
+### How can Tenants maintain/admin their GitHub repository?
   * Initially Tenant team will only have write access.
-Once everything is more content within Tenant repo, Tenant Advocate may provide github repo maintainer access to Tenant Team upon request and proper justification.
+If the repository has reached a production ready and stable state with known record of quality code changes, Tenant Advocate may provide github repo maintainer access to Tenant Team upon request and proper justification.
 This is for security and standardization reasons to ensure content is properly validated and secured within DevStudio.

 ### How do Tenants get access to Prism Mock server and make them work?
   * Prism Mock Server is integrated within Dev Studio architecture.
 Tenant won't have any access to Prism Mock Server.
 Tenant developer can test the Prism mock server functionality by installing on development machine via https://github.com/stoplightio/prism.